Momofuku Ando: Early life and education

-Ando was born Go Pek-Hok (吳百福 (Gô͘ Pek-hok)) in 1910 into a wealthy family of Hoklo Chinese ethnicity in Chiayi County, when the island of Taiwan was under Japanese colonial rule.
+Ando was born Go Pek-Hok (吳百福 (Gô͘ Pek-hok)) in 1910 into a wealthy family in Chiayi, Taiwan, when Taiwan was under Japanese colonial rule.
 He was raised by his grandparents within the city walls of Tainan following the deaths of his parents.
-His grandparents owned a small textiles store, which inspired him, at the age of 22, to start his own textiles company, using 190,000 yuan, in Tōa-tiū-tiâⁿ, Taipei.

-In 1933, Ando traveled to Osaka, where he established a clothing company while studying economics at Ritsumeikan University.
-He renounced his Japanese citizenship after Taiwan was liberated from Japanese rule in 1945, in order to keep his property on the island, but again became a naturalized Japanese citizen in 1966.
+His grandparents owned a small textiles store, which inspired him, at the age of 22, to start his own textiles company, using 190,000 yuan, in Daitōtei area in Taipei.
+In 1933, he traveled to Osaka, where he established a clothing company while studying economics at Ritsumeikan University.

 Career

 Founding Nissin

 Ando was convicted of tax evasion in 1948 and served two years in jail.
 In his biography, Ando said he had provided scholarships for students, which at the time was a form of tax evasion.
 After he lost his company due to a chain-reaction bankruptcy, Ando founded what was to become Nissin in Ikeda, Osaka, Japan, starting off as a small family-run company producing salt.